 Physical properties of alkanes:

 Physical properties of organic compounds depend upon intermolecular forces for example hydrogen bonding, van der Waals forces, etc. These forces are found between nonpolar molecules that are closer to each other.
-These forces are directly proportional to the size of the molecules and are more dominant in straight-chain organic compounds than in the branched chain.
+These forces are directly proportional to the size of the molecules and are more dominant in straight-chain organic compounds than in branched chains.

 Physical appearance:

-The simplest alkanes are colorless gases i.e., C1 to C4, alkanes having C5 to C17 carbon atoms are generally colorless liquids, and higher alkanes having C18 or more than 18 carbons are colorless solids.
+The simplest alkanes are colorless gases (i.e., C1 to C4); alkanes having C5 to c 17 carbon atoms are generally colorless liquids, and higher alkanes having C18 or more than 18 carbons are colorless solids.

 Melting point: